Federer, Djokovic both lose in Shanghai quarterfinals

 Federer and Djokovic had been a combined 13-0 in Shanghai with a spot in the semifinals on the line, but both lost Friday.

-Federer saved five match points in the second set and received a point penalty in the third in the 6-3, 6-7 (7), 6-3 loss to fifth-seeded Alexander Zverev.
+Federer saved five match points in the second set but still couldn’t stop fifth-seeded Alexander Zverev from winning 6-3, 6-7 (7), 6-3.
 Djokovic, the defending champion, lost to sixth-seeded Stefanos Tsitsipas 3-6, 7-5, 6-3.

 ”He deserved the victory,” Djokovic said of the 21-year-old Tsitsipas. ”He was the better player in the second and third sets.
 I started well in the first set, but I wasn’t sharp enough.”